 In June 2017, the GASB issued Statement No. 87, Leases.
 This statement will increase the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 The requirements of this statement are effective for financial statements for periods beginning after June 15, 2021.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.
+The Agency has implemented GASB Statement No. 87 in this report.

 In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 This statement will enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and will simplify accounting for interest cost incurred before the end of a construction period.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2020.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.
+The Agency has implemented GASB Statement No. 89 in this report, however, it does not have any current impact on the Agency.